11 Tips to Create Incredible Light Painting Photos

 Yes, the more light sources you use, the more creative your output will be.
 However, avoid putting too many images in one frame because it will appear cluttered.
-You need to have a focus point in a single frame.
+You need to have a focus point in a single frame so you can set your lens to manual focus.
 The simpler your image is, the more professional looking it will be.

 8. Take as many shots as possible.

-In order to get the best light graffiti images, you have to take multiple shots.
+In order to get the best light painting images, light painters take multiple shots.
 Taking as many shots as possible will allow you to take care of each photo part separately.
 This is necessary when creating light graffiti photos.